CATHOLIC ACADEMY OF COMMUNICATION PROFESSIONALS RECORDS

 Records of an association of Catholic communications professionals, which hosts the Gabriel Awards to recognize for outstanding broadcast journalism.
 The collection includes records of the Gabriel Awards and related publications.

 Gift of the Catholic Academy of Communication Professionals, Dayton, Ohio, 2002-.
 Processed by Mark G. Thiel, CA (Certified Archivist), 2009-.

-The Catholic Academy of Communication Professionals was the U.S. affiliate of Signis, the international Vatican-approved Catholic association for communication founded in 2002.
-The Catholic Academy is a national network of broadcasters, communication directors, public relations personnel, and media personnel.
-This network provides professional support and access to related experience and resources and sponsors the annual Gabriel Awards for excellence in commercial and religious communications.
+The Catholic Academy of Communication Professionals (2002-2017) was founded as the U.S. affiliate of Signis, the international Vatican-approved Catholic association for communication.
+It was a national network of broadcasters, communication directors, public relations personnel, and media personnel, which provided professional support and access to related experience and resources.
+It sponsored the annual Gabriel Awards for excellence in commercial and religious communications.